 Understanding Omega-3s

 Omega-3 fatty acids are essential nutrients that support normal body functions, including cardiovascular health.
 Since the body cannot produce omega-3s on its own, they must come from food or supplements.
 Two popular sources are fish oil and flax oil, but which one is right for you?
+Here's everything you need to know about flax vs. fish oil.

 Fish Oil: Marine-Based Omega-3 Power